auth0/docs/articles/quickstart/native/android/interactive.md

 Use the `AuthenticationAPIClient` class to [retrieve the user's profile from Auth0](https://auth0.com/docs/users/user-profiles#user-profile-management-api-access).
 This requires:

-- The access token as received during the login phase
+- The access token returned from the login phase
-- The `profile` scope to be included when `WebAuthProvider.login` is called
+- The `WebAuthProvider.login` must contain the `profile` scope

-The `email` scope must also be specified if the user's email address is to be retrieved.
+You must specify the `email` scope if you need to retreive the user's email address.

 :::note
 This quickstart sets the `openid profile email` scopes by default during the login step above.